 ‘The CDC reports that 10 separate Salmonella outbreaks, affecting 48 states and DC, has sickened 790 people and hospitalized at least 174.
 The outbreaks have been linked to hatcheries where people handled ducklings and chicks.’

 You’re not wrong when you say a hen could be “plopping out little time bombs”.
-You’re not wrong, but you’re an asshole.
+You’re not wrong, but you’re being alarmist.
 And if you weren’t headlining an organization dedicated to sound journalism and science, I’d be a lot more understanding.
 I’d be even more understanding if you said that in the context of a CDC report concerning salmonella from backyard chicken EGGS, rather than tossing it into your article like the eggs are part of the CDC outbreak report.

 And one more quote from you I’d like to address: “And be on the lookout for predators.
 If you live in the wrong part of town, a hawk just might swoop in for a snack.
 Your precious little chickens might last a morning, but by afternoon, the survivors would be asking not to be free-range anymore.”